toTheMoon247/lug/README.md

     ├── sam-client.py

 ```
-Note: Currently I still have issues with creating the packages properly.
+<span style="color:blue">Note: Currently I still have issues with creating the packages properly.
-Until I will solve the issues all the files are under model folder<span style="color:red">some *red* text</span>.
+Until I will solve the issues all the files are under model folder</span>.